-A recent study published in the European Respiratory Journal concluded that everyday pollutants found in your home could lead to accelerated lung aging, reduced lung function, and increased risk of developing chronic obstructive pulmonary disease (COPD).
+A study published in the European Respiratory Journal concluded that everyday pollutants found in your home could lead to accelerated lung aging, reduced lung function and increased risk of developing chronic obstructive pulmonary disease (COPD).

 Mold, pollen, household products and building materials such as asbestos, formaldehyde and lead can cause breathing discomfort, respiratory diseases and lung cancer.
 Dr. Nelson suggests taking precautions when these pollutants are in your environment and using air purifiers with clean filters in your home to reduce indoor pollution.

 Although more research is needed to establish a definitive link between COPD, decreased lung function and ambient air pollution, Dr. Nelson recommends periodic pulmonary function tests and pulmonary consult evaluations to detect or assess any occurring lung damage early.